-- Placing unreasonable requirements on firms in order for them to qualify to do business; - Requiring unnecessary experience and/or excessive bonding; - Specifying only a "brand name" product instead of allowing "an equal" product to be offered and describing the performance or other relevant requirements of the procurement; - Having overly burdensome requirements for approval of an equal product; - Noncompetitive pricing practices between firms or between affiliated companies; - Noncompetitive contracts to consultants that are on retainer contracts; - · Organizational conflicts of interest; and - Any arbitrary action in the procurement process.
+- Placing unreasonable requirements on firms in order for them to qualify to do business; - Requiring unnecessary experience and/or excessive bonding; - Specifying only a "brand name" product instead of allowing "an equal" product to be offered and describing the performance or other relevant requirements of the procurement; - · Having overly burdensome requirements for approval of an equal product; - Noncompetitive pricing practices between firms or between affiliated companies; - Noncompetitive contracts to consultants that are on retainer contracts; - Organizational conflicts of interest; and - Any arbitrary action in the procurement process.
 Geographic Preference:

-Recipients are prohibited from specifying in-state or local geographic preferences or evaluating bids or proposals in light of in-state or local geographic preferences, even if those preferences are imposed by state or local laws or regulations.
+Recipients are prohibited from specifying in-state or local geographic preferences or evaluating bids or proposals in light of in-state or local geographic preferences, except as permitted by federal law (for example, 66 Section 25019 of the Infrastructure Investment and Jobs Act of 2021, Pub.
+L. 117-58), regulation, requirement, or guidance.
 In particular, 49 U.S.C.
 Section 5325(i) prohibits an FTA recipient from limiting its bus purchases to in-state dealers.